devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![Notification email](notificationEmail.png)

+Save the contact point.

 ### Create an email alert

 Now that we have a contact point we can attach it to an alert.
 We can define the alert directly from the main menu using `Alerting > Alert rules` navigation, or by editing the visualization that we want to trigger the alert.
-Let's assume we have a visualization that displays the current number of active users.
-From the visualization panel we can define an alert by editing a visualization, selecting the alerts tab, and pressing `New alert rule`.
+Let's use the visualization from our `Pizza Dashboard` that displays the current number of active users.
+From the visualization panel we can define an alert by editing the visualization, selecting the alerts tab, and pressing `New alert rule`.

 ![Add alert on visualization](addAlertOnVisualization.png)